 What Forums are there for Presenting Thesis Results?
 Each year in the middle of April, the Elkin Isaac Student Research Symposium is held in which students have the opportunity to report the results of their research or creation to the College community.
 While there is no formal requirement that you present the results of your thesis at this symposium, you are strongly encouraged to do so.
 Also, some departments may ask their thesis writers to present their results at a department meeting or at a regional meeting of one of their discipline-related societies.
 FURSCA funds are available to support off-campus research presentations.

 Is There Any Special Recognition that Comes from Writing an Honors Thesis?
-Each year the Honors Committee selects one or more Honors theses of particular merit and recognizes their authors by awarding them the Edmund L. and Kathleen M. Jenkins Award.
-If you are selected for this award, you will have your name inscribed on a permanent plaque in the Honors Center and also receive a substantial monetary award.
-Also, all students who successfully complete a thesis and the other requirements of the Honors Institute, are recognized at commencement and on their diploma with the special designation: graduation "with Albion College Honors."
+Each year the Honors Committee selects one or more Honors theses of particular merit and recognizes their authors by awarding them the Outstanding Senior Thesis Award.
+If you are selected for this award, you will have your name inscribed on a permanent plaque in the Honors Observatory Classroom and also receive a monetary award.
+Also, all students who successfully complete a thesis and the other requirements of the Honors Program, are recognized at commencement and on their diploma with the special designation: graduation "With Albion College Honors."